 Oregon Coastal Village Wows with Mystic Vibe, Ghost Forest

 (Oregon Coast) - Along what's nicknamed the "corridor of mystery" (really the Nestucca Valley) - that dark tract of steep, winding road and dense trees between Lincoln City and Pacific City - sits a mystifying yet resplendent secret little village that seems to eternally defy change or progress in any great surge.
 Neskowin is nestled in the midst of this forest and sweeping, soaring hills, as if it's hiding from the world, resisting its influence of growth, of hotels, big eateries or cotton candy-makers.
 Instead, since its meager (but suspect) beginnings in 1876, Neskowin has remained this sleepy place with almost nothing but a pristine beach.
-(Side story: where are other ghost forests along the Oregon coast?)

 Well, almost nothing but beach.
 Then again, there's much more to this beach than meets the initial glance, including the legendary "ghost forest."

 One Surreal First Impression

 Play around this ethereal little place just once, and you'll agree there's something vastly different here.
 My first impression of it took that to new levels.

 I call it part of my own "personal X-Files."
 It was 1987, and I was dating this amazing beauty for about a month - exactly a month, actually.
 It was the second full moon and Friday the 13th in a row.
 This was weird enough.
 But Christine and I were celebrating our one month anniversary together (we'd hooked up on the prior full moon/Friday the 13th).

 She and I joined a group of friends at their beach cabin at Neskowin about 1 a.m.
 We immediately hit the beach, and serendipitously, we found a big bonfire still burning - as if waiting for two star-crossed lovers.